Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Theory Of Computation.md

 - **Pumping Lemma for Regular Languages**: This is used to prove that a given language is not regular.
 It provides a property that all regular language must satisfy, and if a language does not satisfy this, it is not regular.
 - **Pumping Lemma for Context-Free Languages**: Similar to the regular pumping lemma, this is used to show that a language is not context-free.
-- **Turing Machine**: An abstract mathematical model of computation that manipulates symbols on infinite tape according to a set of rules
+- **Turing Machine**: An abstract mathematical model of computation that manipulates symbols on infinite tape according to a set of rules.
+- **Decidability**:
 ## Example
 - - **Context-Free Grammar for balanced parentheses:**
 	- Alphabet: Σ = { `(`, `)` }